miracle-42/demo.futureforms/playbooks/demo/README.md

 The installation, download and compilation takes about 3 minutes and will take up about 1.1GB disk space.

-## Start openrestapi
+## Start openrestdb

-`openrestapi` is a Java program which is the actual web server.
+`openrestdb` is a Java program which is the actual web server.
 Go to the directory and start the webserver:

 ```
-cd build/openrestapi.demo/
+cd build/openrestdb.demo/
-bin/openrestapi start
+bin/openrestdb start
 ```

 Now the web service is running on port 9002